toddfoster/sharedprayers/content/liturgies/palmSunday.md

 > **Thanks be to God.**

 ***The Passion*** ---	_Matthew 26.14–27.66_
-#### Separate Passion reading booklets are provided at [https://is.gd/PassionMatthew](https://is.gd/PassionMatthew).
+#### Separate Passion reading booklets are provided [here](https://is.gd/PassionMatthew).
 The congregation may be seated for the first part of the Passion. **At the verse which mentions the arrival at Golgotha all stand.**

 #### There follows a great silence.
 Please remain standing if you are able.